dan-hobday/netotools/README.md

 ## :dart: About ##

 A tool for working with Neto (Maropost) in Python.
-Contains modules for interacting directly with Neto's internal API as well as creating CSV's for the import wizard.
+Contains modules to help query Neto's internal API as well as creating CSV's for the import wizard.

 ## :sparkles: Features ##